Omar Deghayes

-In August 2007, the British government under Gordon Brown requested Deghaye's release.
+In August 2007, the British government under Gordon Brown requested Deghayes's release.
 He was released on 18 December 2007 and returned to Britain.
-Deghaye and another former detainee were arrested under a Spanish warrant on allegations of al-Qaeda involvement in 2003; he was released on bail while his case is considered.
+Deghayes and another former detainee were arrested under a Spanish warrant on allegations of al-Qaeda involvement in 2003; he was released on bail while his case is considered.

 Early life and education

 Omar Deghayes was born in Tripoli, Libya in 1969.
 His father was an attorney and a prominent figure in Libya, but got at cross purposes with Muammar Gaddafi.
 After his father was killed by the Libyan government in 1980, al-Walid's family was eventually able to leave in two groups, in 1985 and 1986.
-His mother's request for asylum in Britain in 1987.
+His mother's request for asylum in Britain was granted in 1987.
 Deghayes grew up in a secular household and was granted status as a legal resident.
 As a college student, while studying at University of Wolverhampton and later in Huddersfield, he began to explore Islam.
 His mother and sister became British citizens.

-Career

-He became an attorney.
+Deghayes became an attorney.
 As a young man, he started working in Afghanistan, where he worked on NGOs, efforts at education and rural development.

 Marriage and family

 After living in Afghanistan for some time, he married an Afghan woman and they had a child together.
 After his long imprisonment at Guantanamo Bay detention camp, they divorced.

-Since his return to Britain in December 2007, Deghayes has married a second time.
+Since his return to Britain in December 2007, Deghayes has remarried.

-Deghayes had three nephews fighting for Al Qaeda's al-Nusra Front in the Syrian Civil War, Amer Deghayes (20), Abdullah (18) and Jaffar (then 16).
+Deghayes had three nephews fighting for Al Qaeda's al-Nusra Front in the Syrian Civil War: Amer Deghayes (20), Abdullah (18) and Jaffar (then 16).
 Abdullah was killed in 2014, with Amer wounded in the same battle.
 Jaffar was killed six months later at the age of just 17.